 Product Description#

-ARC-OTA is an AI/ML enabled E2E real-time OTA network testbed for AI-RAN research.
+ARC-OTA is an AI/ML enabled end-to-end, real-time Over-The-Air (OTA) testbed for AI-RAN research.
 As shown in the figure below, ARC-OTA is an on-prem edge-cloud datacenter that is built on the NVIDIA Aerial CUDA-Accelerated RAN in-line accelerated L1, integrated with the OpenAirInterface (OAI) Software Alliance L2, and Core Network (CN).
 The Aerial CUDA-Accelerated RAN L1 runs on the Hopper GPU and the OAI L2 runs on the Grace CPU.
-The CN can run on the same server that hosting L1 and L2, or it can be supported on a separate x86 or ARM server.
-An NVIDIA NIC, in this case the BF3 data processing unit (DPU), connects to a fronthaul switch using a 7.2x interface.
-The switch connects to one or more O-RUs for single or multi-cell operation respectively.
+The default L2 configuration assumes the CN is run on the same host as the L1 and L2, but the L2 also supports running the CN on a separate x86 or ARM server.
+An NVIDIA NIC connects via a fronthaul switch to one or more O-RUs using O-RAN 7.2x for single or multi-cell operation.

 With an ARC-OTA testbed you can test ML algorithms at all layers of the stack.
 You can bring ML to the physical layer, to layer 2, and benchmark them in a live network.
 As real O-RUs are used in the testbed, your algorithms can be verified and benchmarked in the context of real-world wireless channels, in addition to all the non-idealities present in a physical gNB such as power amplifier non-linearities, RF gain and phase mismatch, and other imperfections in the analog electronics.
 ARC-OTA can be used in conjunction with real-time channel emulators and UE emulators to test algorithms with traditional 3GPP stochastic channel models in addition to using site-specific models generated by RF ray tracing in a digital twin, such as NVIDIA Aerial Omniverse Digital Twin.

 ARC-OTA is built with an eye to enabling AI/ML research.
-In particular, it supports the capture of OTA data for use in training pipelines.
-Data collection is facilitated using the NVIDIA Aerial Data Lake app, which is part of NVIDIA Aerial AI Radio Frameworks.
-Aerial Data Lake runs as an app on the Distributed Unit (DU).
-It collects the uplink I/Q samples from the O-RU(s) that are delivered to the cuPHY baseband over the 7.2x fronthaul interface and writes them to a database.
-FAPI meta information exchanged between L1 and L2 are also collected and populated in the database and can be used for indexing into and extracting data from the Data Lake database.
+It supports the capture of OTA data for use in training pipelines.
+Data collection is facilitated using NVIDIA Aerial Data Lake, which collects uplink I/Q samples from O-RU(s) over the 7.2x fronthaul interface and writes them to a database.
+FAPI meta information exchanged between L1 and L2 is also collected and populated in the database and can be used for indexing into and extracting data from the Data Lake database.

-While the uplink I/Q samples, together with L2 meta information, are useful for some types of algorithm development, each type of ML, or for that matter non-ML, algorithm design requires a data set tailored to the use-case at hand.
-This is where pyAerial helps.
-NVIDIA pyAerial is another tool within NVIDIA Aerial AI Radio Frameworks.
-While there are multiple uses for pyAerial, one application is for generating data sets corresponding to any node in the cuPHY PUSCH pipeline. pyAerial brings the cuPHY CUDA kernels to Python.
+While the uplink I/Q samples and L2 meta information are useful for some types of algorithm development, each type of ML, or for that matter non-ML, algorithm design requires a data set tailored to the use case at hand.
+This is where NVIDIA pyAerial helps.
+While there are multiple uses for pyAerial, one application is for generating data sets corresponding to any node in the cuPHY PUSCH pipeline. pyAerial brings cuPHY CUDA kernels to Python.
 It is a library of cuPHY L1 kernels that have been provisioned with Python APIs.
 It is straightforward for a researcher to, for example, assemble a complete PUSCH pipeline using pyAerial blocks.
 Since under the pyAerial API the blocks are invoking the same CUDA code that is employed in the real-time cuPHY L1, the pyAerial pipeline is bit-equivalent to the pure CUDA cuPHY pipeline.
 You might want access to, for example, the input and output samples of cuPHY minimum mean square error (MMSE) channel estimator.
 You can simply instrument your pyAerial Python code with file I/O operations for each node of interest in the pyAerial graph.

-The Figure below shows the E2E architecture and software stack for ARC-OTA, including add-on services such as Aerial Data Lake and pyAerial.
+The Figure below shows the E2E architecture and software stack for ARC-OTA.

 ../../_images/diagram_1.png